 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 1 — New Zealand Partnerships for International Development Fund.
 The Partnerships Fund encourages organizations in New Zealand to collaborate with partners in developing countries for projects in sustainable economic development.
-Funding areas include fisheries and oceans, climate change and the environment (among others).
+Funding areas include fisheries and energy, oceans, fisheries, climate change and the environment (among others).

 About the Partnerships Fund, and how to apply